The moment of truth has arrived for Raffi Torres.

-Torres personally attended the hour-long hearing at the NHL's New York office along with two Coyotes executives—GM Don Maloney and assistant GM Brad Treliving—and representatives from the NHL Players' Association.
+Torres personally attended the hearing at the NHL's New York office along with two Coyotes executives—GM Don Maloney and assistant GM Brad Treliving—and representatives from the NHL Players' Association.

 At issue was not just the hit that briefly sent Hossa to hospital, but also a pattern of similar plays from Torres.
 History is always a significant factor in Shanahan's decisions and the 30-year-old arrived in his office having been suspended twice and fined once in the past 13 months alone.

 Torres has built a reputation of playing so close to the line that he's prone to crossing it.
 In the wake of the Hossa incident on Tuesday night, numerous adjectives were used to describe him by major news organizations and none were flattering: menace, predator, head-hunter and punk, among them.